Anti- Theft Waist Packs And Hip Packs Protect Your Gear

 What Makes Anti-Theft Waist Fanny Packs so Special?

 Security waist packs provide protection for your valuables in several ways.
-The following is a breakdown of the most common anti-theft features found in security travel fanny packs.
+The following is a breakdown of the most common anti-theft features found in security travel fanny packs and bags.

 Street thieves know that tourists carry valuables in their waist packs.
 The rear strap of a regular waist pack is very vulnerable.
 Thieves know that the rear strap of a waist pack is usually made of a material that is easy to cut with a pair is scissors or knife even a razor blade.
 It only takes a second to slice the back strap of a regular waist pack and have it fall into waiting hands.
 To combat cutting most anti-theft waist packs have flexible steel cables integrated into the rear straps to stop cutting.
 The steel cables do not affect the comfort of the straps.

 This design feature keeps the strap from being sliced by a razor blade or knife from behind.
 Slicing the back strap of waist packs is common on busy streets, in tourist areas, and on crowded train platforms.
-The rear strap of the ant-theft waist packs and hip packs are adjustable, just like a regular waist pack ,and typically expand from 29 inches to 42 inches.
+The rear strap of the anti-theft waist packs and hip packs are adjustable, just like a regular waist pack, and typically expand from 29 inches to 42 inches, some go up to 50 inches.

 Zipper Security Technology Protects the Main Compartment

-Anti theft waist packs have zipper pulls that lock and latch down.
+Anti-theft waist packs have zipper pulls that lock and latch down.
 A skilled thief can quickly open a regular zipper without you be aware of it.
-Anti-theft hip packs must have zipper pulls that lock down and that require two hands to open them.
+A moment of distraction and your valuables are gone.
+Anti-theft hip packs must have zipper pulls that lock down and that require two hands to open them, that way you keep unwanted hands out of your gear.

 Waist Strap Buckle Security